kawinpattanai/mirror-hunter-upstream-edit/README.md

 Fork This Repo(Recommanded) or Fork [MLTB](https://github.com/anasty17/mirror-leech-telegram-bot) with all branches or use his public template.

 ### STEP - 2: (ONLY FOR THOSE WHO FORKED MLTB)
 FOR THE PEOPLE WHO FORKED MLTB:
-Go to 'heroku' branch in your forked repo and add this line in requirements.txt.
-(MUST else Sharer.pw Links won't be cloned):
+Go to 'heroku' branch in your forked repo and add these lines in requirements.txt.
+(MUST else might face errors):
 ```
 aiohttp
 asgiref